 Farmers & Merchants Commercial Division entered the first quarter of 2021 in familiar territory of PPP activity while COVID-19 restrictions continued to increase over the winter months.
 These restrictions impacted the commercial and retail sectors of the markets we serve.
 Small Business Administration (SBA) rolled out the PPP second draw program as well as the first draw program for those borrowers that did not or were not able to participate in the first draw program in 2020.
 SBA issued further guidance and calculations for Schedule C borrowers.
 This change caused many Sole Proprietors, Single Member LLCs, and Self Employed (1099) who were not previously eligible to be able to participate.
 SBA also issued further guidance on and calculations for Schedule F Borrowers.
 This change caused many farmers who were not previously eligible to be able to participate.
 2021 PPP second draw applications have exceeded the number of applications in the first draw program.
 F&M has 993 loans closed totaling \$43.5 million.
 Fees associated with PPP second draw are estimated at \$3.2 million.
-F&M has also made great progress with PPP first draw forgiveness in the first quarter.
-Only 9 of the 947 PPP first draw loans remain to apply for forgiveness.
+Slightly over \$300 thousand of accelerated fees were collected in the first half of 2021.
+F&M has also made great progress with PPP first draw forgiveness, only 2 of the 947 PPP first draw loans remain to apply for forgiveness.
 F&M is very proud of the PPP program and the impact it has had on our clients and their employees.
 The PPP program at F&M has impacted 18,094 jobs.